-In recent years, ESG reporting has gone from being a good idea to a critical business practice — one that both governments and younger generations of consumers are closely attuned to.
+In recent years, environmental, social, and governance (ESG) reporting has gone from being a good idea to a critical business practice — one that governments and younger generations of consumers are closely attuned to.

-Though ESG investing helped to embed the concept of ESG into the public’s consciousness, it is supply chain ESG that has dominated the conversation in recent years.
-The public and regulators alike are holding brands accountable for environmental damages, social and labor issues, and governance policies that determine how companies disclose information and establish accountability.
+Though ESG investing helped embed the concept of ESG into the public’s consciousness, supply chain ESG has dominated the conversation in recent years.
+The public and regulators hold brands accountable for environmental damages, social and labor issues, and governance policies that determine how companies disclose information and establish accountability.

 What is ESG?

-Environmental, Social, and Governance (ESG) is a framework used to measure the sustainability and ethical impact of companies.
-ESG status directly affects financers’ capital allocation decisions, as well as investors’ and stakeholders’ perceptions of financial health.
+Environmental, social, and governance (ESG) is a framework used to measure the sustainability and ethical impact of companies.
+ESG status directly affects financers’ capital allocation decisions and investors’ and stakeholders’ perceptions of financial health.

 However, ESG is more than a cost — it is now a way to create business value.
 Companies that take ESG seriously are able to tap into new markets, reduce costs and regulatory interventions, boost employee productivity and retention, and optimize asset allocation.

 The principle of ESG can be broken down into three pillars:

 The environmental pillar of ESG focuses on a company’s impact on the environment, including issues like CO2 emissions, overall carbon footprint, water usage, pollution, and waste management processes.

 The social pillar of ESG includes social issues, such as workplace diversity, worker safety, child or forced labor, protections for whistleblowers, community engagement, and sourcing of controversial materials like conflict minerals.